Human viruses in water: Prevention of water viruses

 The quality of drinking water is ensured through a framework of water safety plans that ensures the safe disposal of human waste so that drinking water supplies are not contaminated.
 Improving the water supply, sanitation, hygiene and management of our water resources could prevent ten percent of total global disease.

 Half of the hospital beds occupied in the world are related to the lack of safe drinking water.
 Unsafe water leads to the 88% of the global cases of diarrhea and 90% of the deaths of diarreaheal diseases in children under five years old.
 Most of these deaths occur in developing countries due to poverty and the high cost of safe water.
-An article published in 2003 by CDC concluded that the death of children (less than five years of age) caused by rotavirus on a global scale ranges between 352,000 to 592,000.
+An article published in 2003 by CDC concluded that the death of children (less than five years of age) caused by rotavirus on a global scale ranges between 352,000 and 592,000.

 Approximately 1.1 billion people do not have access to improved water and 2.4 billion people do not have access to sanitation facilities.
 This situation leads to 2 million preventable deaths each year.